Explainability of deep vision-based autonomous driving systems: Review and challenges: Designing an explainable driving model

-\paragraph{Using semantic inputs.} Besides camera inputs processed with deep CNNs in \citep{pilotnet,codevilla2018end}, different approaches have been developed to use semantic inputs in a self-driving model, depending on the types of signals at hand.
 3D point clouds, provided by LiDAR sensors, can be processed to form a top-view representation of the car surroundings.
 For instance, \citet{lidar_based_driving} propose to flatten the scene along the vertical dimension to form a top-down map, where each pixel in the \bev{} corresponds to a 10cm$\times$10cm square of the environment.
 While this input representation provides information about the presence or absence of an obstacle at a certain location, it crucially lacks semantics as it ignores the nature of the obstacles (sidewalks, cars, pedestrians, \textit{etc.}).
 This lack of high-level scene information is attenuated in DESIRE \citep{desire}, where the output of an image semantic segmentation model is projected to obtain labels in the top-down view generated from the LiDAR point cloud.
 In DESIRE, static scene components are projected within the top-down view image (\eg road, sidewalk, vegetation), and moving agents are represented along with their tracked present and past positions.

 The ChauffeurNet model \citep{chauffeurnet} relies on a similar top-down scene representation, however instead of originating from a LiDAR point cloud, the \bev{} is obtained from city map data (such as speed limits, lane positions, and crosswalks), traffic light state recognition and detection of surrounding cars.
 These diverse inputs of the network are gathered into a stack of several images, where each channel corresponds to a rendering of a specific semantic attribute.
 This contrasts with more recent approaches that aggregate all information into a single RGB top-view image, where different semantic components correspond to different color channels \citep{uncertainty_aware_short_term_motion_prediction,mtp}.
 While the information is still semantic, having a 3-channel RGB image allows leveraging the power of pre-trained convolutional networks.
 An example RGB semantic image is shown in \autoref{fig:sec:5:uncertainty_aware}.

 \paragraph{Towards more control on the input space.}